samirelanduk/valerius/docs/source/contributing.rst

 How do Pull Requests work?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first step is to fork the docupy repository to your own GitHub
+The first step is to fork the valerius repository to your own GitHub
 account.
 This will give you your own copy of the repository, where you
 can make changes that don't affect the original.

 The second step is to make your desired changes.
 To do this you need to
-clone your new copy of docupy to your local machine, and to do this
+clone your new copy of valerius to your local machine, and to do this
-you simply enter ``clone https://github.com/YOUR_USERNAME/docupy`` at
+you simply enter ``clone https://github.com/YOUR_USERNAME/valerius`` at
 your terminal, and you will have a local copy to work with.

 Make commits at sensible points while making your changes, with